 Annual physicals usually don’t make you healthier.

 There have been many studies of the effects of annual checkups.
 In general, they probably won’t help you stay well and live longer.
-And usually they don’t help you avoid hospital stays or keep you from dying of cancer or heart disease.

 Tests and screenings can cause problems.